wanai220118/cheez_admin_app/README.md

 ### 📦 Orders Management
 - **Order Creation**:
   - Customer selection from existing customers or new customer entry
-  - Support for single items and combo packs
+  - Support for single items with automatic combo pricing (6 small items = RM10, 3 standard items = RM10)
-  - Multiple flavor selection for combo packs (Small and Standard combos)
   - Variant filtering (small/normal) for menu items
-  - Pickup date and time scheduling (required field)
+  - Pickup date and time scheduling (required field, no asterisk shown but still required)
+  - Phone number field (no "optional" label)
   - Payment method selection (COD or Pickup)
   - Payment channel (Cash or QR)
   - COD fee calculation and address entry (COD fee can be set to 0)
-  - Automatic total calculation
+  - Automatic total calculation with combo pricing
 - **Order Viewing**:
   - View orders by date (Today mode) or all orders (All Time mode)
   - Status filtering (All, Pending, Completed)